Russia default flag

 Responsibilities of Organizers and Participants

-Russian law holds organizers and participants responsible for actions that lead to the “creation of impediments to pedestrian traffic,” the “involvement of additional police personnel and equipment,” or that “exceed the norms of occupancy of a territory.”
-In case of failure to satisfy obligations provided by the law, the organizer of a public event also bears civil liability for harm caused by event participants.
+Organizers and participants are responsible for actions that lead to the “creation of impediments to pedestrian traffic,” the “involvement of additional police personnel and equipment,” or that “exceed the norms of occupancy of a territory.”
+If organizers fail to satisfy legal obligations, they also bear civil liability for harm caused by participants.

-Federal Law No. 557-FZ of December 27, 2018, on Amending Article 20.2 of the CoAO, which entered into force on January 8, 2019, established administrative liability for involving minors in unauthorized public events.
+Article 20.2 of the Code of Administrative Offenses imposes administrative liability for involving minors in unauthorized public events.

-Law enforcement authorities have used excessive force to disband peaceful demonstrations.
-In July 2016, the government created a new law enforcement structure – the National Guard – with the authority to suppress any mass action per Federal Law No. 227-FZ of July 3, 2016.
+Enforcement Authorities have used excessive force to disband peaceful demonstrations.
+The National Guard was created in 2016 with the authority to suppress any mass action per Federal Law No. 227-FZ of July 3, 2016.

 Additional Resources